Orientation Program Policies - First Year Summer Orientation

 **Fee is charged per person regardless of the age of the participant.

 - Students need to pay the full amount of the confirmation fee to reserve your spot at NIU and to make your orientation reservation.

-- The full amount of the family orientation fee and family overnight fee (if applicable) must be paid to register guests to attend Family Orientation and stay overnight on-campus (if applicable).
+- The full amount of the family orientation fee and family overnight fee (if applicable) must be paid to register guests to attend Family Orientation (if applicable).

-- If you have any questions regarding the confirmation fee or family orientation fees, please contact Orientation & Family Connections at 815-753-1535.
+- If you have any questions regarding the confirmation fee or family orientation fees, please contact Orientation and First Year Programs at 815-753-1535.